What Are Institutional Investors?

 Type #2 – Mutual Funds

 Mutual Funds Mutual Funds A mutual fund is a professionally managed investment product in which a pool of money from a group of investors is invested across assets such as equities, bonds, etc are pooled investment vehicles that buy securities with capital pooled in by multiple investors.
 The main advantages of Mutual Funds are that they are professionally managed.

-Investors without any proper knowledge can avail the benefit of getting professional management of their funds through this fund.
+Investors without any proper knowledge can avail of the benefit of getting professional management of their funds through this fund.
 The investment is done in liquid assets that are traded in the market.

 Mutual Funds are well diversified and provide investors protection in case particular security underperforms.
 At the same time, mutual funds charge some fees to every scheme, which is deducted from the client’s account.